mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 This blog article is split into 3 parts - the first two parts are concerned with building an automated system that predicts a transaction label, i.e. target or not, using the available features, and the evaluation frameworks will help to construct labels given some risk objectives.
 Part 3 is concerned with systems that output probabilities.

 There is a tendency among ML practitioners to default to hard decision systems without really asking if it is the best approach.
-I can only speculate what the reasons may be, but what is certain is that doing so removes information that can be valuable for the business/organisation.
-That's because with labels, we lose information about how likely an instance is to belong to that label.
+I can only speculate what the reasons may be, but that removes any indication about how likely a class is given an instance, which is often a valuable piece of information in the decision making process.

 It is worth noting that a system may combine hard and soft decisions, for example, a fraud detection application that predicts if a transation is non-fraudulent, fraudulent or to be investigated.
 The 3rd case may correspond to instances with a probability of, say, 0.4 to 0.7, which an analyst manually reviews.
 For more information I would refer to Frank Harrell's blog, e.g. [here](https://www.fharrell.com/post/classification/).

 ### Machine learning with scala

-The code underlying these posts is written in scala and is available on [github](https://github.com/mkffl/decisions).
-The charts in this article and the next are defined in [Recipe.scala](https://github.com/mkffl/decisions/blob/main-pub/Decisions/src/Recipes.scala).
+The code underlying these posts is available in my [github](https://github.com/mkffl/decisions) repository.
+The charts' definitions can be found in [Recipe.scala](https://github.com/mkffl/decisions/blob/main-pub/Decisions/src/Recipes.scala).

-Why scala?
-On this occation I wanted to experiment with a language that runs on the java virtual machine (jvm), as it's what often supports the enterprise systems that my applications run on.
-I have not found java attractive enough to learn it, while scala offers
+Scala may not be an obvious choice for running stats and ML code, but I wanted to experiment with this language as it has evolved quite a lot in recent years.
+What I have particularly enjoyed:

-- (More) Concise syntax - even more so in [scala 3](https://docs.scala-lang.org/scala3/book/why-scala-3.html)
+- (More) Concise syntax - even more so in [scala 3](https://docs.scala-lang.org/scala3/book/why-scala-3.html) though I have used 2.13 for this project
-- A rich standard library to explore and transform data - see some [examples](https://twitter.github.io/scala_school/collections.html)
+- Rich standard library to explore and transform data - see some [examples](https://twitter.github.io/scala_school/collections.html)
-- An ecosytem of ML and analytics libraries - e.g. this project uses [Smile](https://haifengl.github.io/) for ML models and a [Kotlin package](https://github.com/sanity/pairAdjacentViolators) for the Paired Adjacent Violators algorithm
+- Ecosytem of ML and analytics libraries - e.g. this project uses [Smile](https://haifengl.github.io/) for ML models and a [Kotlin package](https://github.com/sanity/pairAdjacentViolators) for the Paired Adjacent Violators algorithm
 - Scripting tools to get going quickly - e.g. the code for this project is compiled with [Mill](https://github.com/com-lihaoyi/mill) and I have used the [Ammonite repl](https://ammonite.io/) to play around with the data
-- A choice between functional programming - when I am feeling adventurous - and OOP - when I want to get things done because it's getting late
+- Choice between functional programming - when I am feeling adventurous - and OOP - when I want to get things done quickly

 ### Simulation

 I will rely on the `probability_monad` [scala package](https://github.com/jliszka/probability-monad) to test some of the findings using simulated data.
-By testing, I mean validating a general statistical property using a specific random variable.
-The package allows me to define the distribution in a nice and concise way, and it comes with a useful toolkit, e.g. a `p` method to estimate probabilities.
+By testing, I mean empirically validating a general statistical property by sampling from a random variable, which I can do in a nice and concise way with this package.
+It also comes with a useful toolkit, e.g. a `p` method to estimate probabilities.

-This package does just what it says on the tin.
-It's not a framework for Bayesian inference, e.g. it does not include any routine like MCMC to infer distribution parameters, but it is useful for learning purposes.
+Note that `probability_monad` does just what it says on the tin.
+It is not a framework for Bayesian inference, e.g. it does not include any routine like MCMC to infer distribution parameters, so you wouldn't use it for statistical inference or to train bayesian NN, but that still leaves out a number of interesting uses.

 [Example.scala](https://github.com/jliszka/probability-monad/blob/master/src/main/scala/probability-monad/Examples.scala) in the github repo includes a number of common statistical fallacies - check out the [Monty Hall problem](https://github.com/jliszka/probability-monad/blob/1740054366b43c4e7a7c333bf8637daed11802bf/src/main/scala/probability-monad/Examples.scala#L254) for example - that can be written in just a few lines of code that make a lot of sense.

 The bank transaction synthetic dataset consists of numerical features and a binary target field - Fraudset or Regular.
 The generative process for this data (DGP) is based on MADELON, an algorithm defined [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjygsHx9_nzAhXdQkEAHYjmBxUQFnoECAQQAQ&url=http%3A%2F%2Fclopinet.com%2Fisabelle%2FProjects%2FNIPS2003%2FSlides%2FNIPS2003-Datasets.pdf&usg=AOvVaw2e2nAV1wMjg-8TfNYk5z_d) that also underpins sklearn's `make_classification` [module](https://github.com/scikit-learn/scikit-learn/blob/0d378913b/sklearn/datasets/_samples_generator.py#L39).
 I implement a [simplified version](https://github.com/mkffl/decisions/blob/e49290f5f01faadef2f4c383d663cfa28c457741/Decisions/src/Data.scala#L9) of MADELON that is enough to support my use case.

 As its name suggests, the package is written using monads, a pillar of the functional programming paradigm that is dear to the sala community.
 A review of monads is beyond our scope but I actually believe it is not necessary.
-I am by no means a monad expert yet I got started writing code in no time because I could just chain random variables in a simple manner to get whatever probabilistic graph I wanted.
-I hope that my code gives justice to the library's simple yet powerful expressiveness.
+I am by no means a monad expert yet I got started writing code in no time.
+The scala language and this package abstract away most of the monad stuff, so I could just chain random variables in a simple manner to get whatever probabilistic graph I need.
+I hope that my code gives justice to the library's simple and powerful expressiveness.

+### Plan

+The next part briefly reviews a metric for discrimination ability, then we will jump into Bayes optimal decisions in C, and implement an evaluation framework from scratch in D and E. Starting from first principles helps me firm up my understanding of key concepts like optimal (risk-minimising) thresholds or, in the next part of this blog series, the ROC curve analysis.

+Implementating the logic in code helps me learn the connections between different evaluation frameworks, using basic concepts like probabiliy density functions.
+This code is not meant be used in business-critical applications because some great libraries like python's scikit-learn already do this, however, their focus is obviously more on being efficient vs being a learning tool.

 <h2 id="concordance">B. Concordance Metrics</h2>

-Given a recognizer that outputs scores, we may ask if we can use it to differentiate between ${\omega_0}$ and ${\omega_1}$ instances.
-We can first look at the distribution of scores by class, $p(s \vert w_i)$, and visually inspect if ${\omega_1}$ instances have higher scores.
+I have got some data and a trained recognizer that outputs scores - how good is it at differentiating between ${\omega_0}$ and ${\omega_1}$ instances?
+Start by looking at the distribution of scores by class, $p(s \vert w_i)$, and visually inspect if ${\omega_1}$ instances have higher scores.
 Good separation means that the two distributions barely overlap, and perfect separation means no overlap at all.

-For example, fitting a Support Vector Machine (SVM) with default parameters on the transaction data gives the following separation.
+For example, fitting a Support Vector Machine (SVM) with default parameters on the transaction data gives the following separation on a validation dataset.
 The histograms estimate the score probability conditioned on the class so I call it a Class Conditional Distributions (CCD) chart.

 {% include demo11-ccd.html %}

 Scores below -2 are almost certainly associated with non-targets while scores between -1  and 1 are more uncertain.
-We can measure the recognizer's discrimination power in one metric that estimates the probability that $\omega_0$ have lower scores than $\omega_1$ instance i.e. $p(s_{\omega_0} < s_{\omega_1})$.
+The concordance metric is the probability that  $\omega_0$ have lower scores than $\omega_1$ instance i.e. $p(s_{\omega_0} < s_{\omega_1})$.

-An naive implementation estimates the probability with a simple ratio of ordered pairs (i.e. $s_{\omega_0} < s_{\omega_0}$) over all pairs in the sample.
+An naive implementation calculates the ratio of ordered pairs (i.e. $s_{\omega_0} < s_{\omega_0}$) over all pairs in the sample.
 If we call the probability A, that's what `naiveA` does in the code below.

 [source](https://github.com/mkffl/decisions/blob/edc8cf34d8e3d82e7fdd1cdb48914e1bd1bfbbd3/Decisions/src/Evaluations.scala#L243)
 ```scala